SolarSistim/Quickdash/README.md

 # Features

-- Global search feature allows searching Google and filters the links you've configured.
+- Global search feature allows searching Google, or other specified search engine, and filters the links you've configured.
 - JSON powered links list (YAML detractors eat your heart out)
 - PNG icons (No icon library is loaded)